Downsizing for Retirement: 5 Things to Know Before You Move

 - You don't owe anyone a particular version of retirement

-Downsizing should support your version of retirement — not someone else's expectations.
+Downsizing should support your version of retirement, not someone else's expectations.
 What does right-sized actually look like for you?
-That's the conversation worth having.
-And I have it with every client I work with before we ever look at a single listing.
+That's the conversation worth having, and I have it with every client before we ever look at a single listing.

 - Make calmer, more informed decisions over time instead of rushed ones under pressure